Medically reviewed by Drugs.com. Last updated on Oct 20, 2021.

 Many different problems can cause chest pain.
-The most life-threatening ones involve the heart or lungs.
-Because it can be difficult to determine the exact cause of chest pain, it's best to seek immediate medical help.
+The most life-threatening causes involve the heart or lungs.
+Because chest pain can indicate a serious problem, it's important to seek immediate medical help.

 Heart-related chest pain

-- Pressure, fullness or tightness in your chest
+- Pressure, fullness, burning or tightness in your chest

 - Shortness of breath